mrcheidel/time-object-db/README.md

 Find the [Postman collection and examples](https://github.com/mrcheidel/time-object-db/tree/master/test) that you could be import into the postman.

-## Solution:

-time-object-db use single files in order to persist the information splitted in three levels:

-- Level 1: YYYY-MM (Max 12 folders per year)
-- Level 2: DD (Max 365 folders per parent)
-- Level 3: One file each 5 minutes - (Max 144 files per parent) (configurable)

-Exist an index file per each Level 1 and 2 folders, these indexes help to find existing Level 3 files and prevent to use a full-scan to find the existing files.

 ## Todo

 List of pending points